“The West has to be seen to be believed. But it has to be believed to be seen.”

 You won’t miss the aspen groves, the wildflowers, the steep mountain canyons, or the plentiful wildlife.

 You can move around.
 Venture outdoors into the gondola car or ride between cars, holding on to the railing as you come around long curves, taking in the views ahead.

 Enjoy the scenery in comfort.
 No matter which class of seating you choose, you’ll be comfortable for the whole journey.
 Midway through your trip, a delicious hot meal is included in your ticket price.

 Learn about the flora, fauna, geology, history and wildlife you see from our on-board docents.
 You’ll not only have a bucket list adventure, you’ll come away with a better understanding of this spectacular region and the history of our railroad.

 Led by the C&TS Commission

 Today the railroad is operated for Colorado and New Mexico by the Cumbres & Toltec Scenic Railroad Commission, an interstate agency authorized by an act of Congress in 1974.
 The Commission is composed of four members, two from each state, appointed by their respective state Governor.
 The Commission sets the policies for the management of the C&TSRR.
-The Commission has contracted with the Cumbres & Toltec Scenic Management, Corp. to handle the daily operation of the Railroad and be the project manager on Capital Improvement Projects.
+The Cumbres & Toltec Scenic Railroad is operated by Cumbres Toltec Operating a non-profit LLC.
+It handles the daily operation of the railroad and is the project manager on Capital Improvement Projects.
 To find out more about the C&TS Commission, visit their website.

 Maintained by Friends of the C&TS